-We are hoping that Cowes Classics Week competitors will support the event charity by including a minimum of £20 as a donation with their regatta entry, and those who donate through this website will be entered into a draw for a Magnum of Champagne kindly donated by David Gower, Regatta Chairman.
-It's really easy to help the charity; simply follow this link and select 'Charitable Donation to National Coastwatch Needles Station and Champagne Draw'
+We are hoping that Cowes Classics Week competitors will support the event charity by including a minimum of £20 as a donation with their regatta entry.
+It's really easy to help the charity; simply follow this link and select 'Charity Donation to the Classic Boat Museum

 Thank you for your support!